LightspeedAC/NordschleifeTrackdayPlugin/README.md

   PointsRewardBeatPb: 50 # How many points players earn for beating their personal best lap time
   PointsRewardBeatOtherPb: 75 # How many points players earn for beating the best lap time record (if its set by someone else)
   PointsRewardConvoy: 150 # How many points players earn for completing each clean lap with a convoy
-Announcements: # Automated messages (announcements) in chat
+# Automated messages in chat
+Announcements:
   Enabled: true
   Interval: 600 # In seconds, how often to send an announcement
   Messages: ["If you need help, use /help and ask others for tips.", "Hope you're having fun on our server!"] # Your announcements
-DiscordWebhook: # Plugin sends a Discord webhook for convoys starting & finishing
+# Plugin sends a Discord webhook for convoys starting & finishing
+DiscordWebhook:
   Enabled: true
   WebhookURL: "" # Your Discord webhook URL e.g. "https://discord.com/api/webhooks/x/x"
-IdleKick: # Plugin kicks idle players
+# Plugin kicks idle players
+IdleKick:
   Enabled: true
   DefaultMaxIdleTime: 900 # In seconds, how long players can idle for by default
   LongerMaxIdleTime: 3600 # In seconds, how long players can idle for if they have more clean laps (specified in LongerMaxIdleNeededCleanLaps)